TownLake/blog-samrhea-legacy/content/posts/2023/2023-10-23-attention/index.md

 socialImage:
 ---

 My professional goal [at work](https://blog.samrhea.com/pages/at-cloudflare) is to ship software that solves customer problems.
-My personal goal is to avoid meetings.
+My personal goal is to avoid internal meetings.
 I believe the two are related.

 That’s not to say we should give up on teamwork!
 We can instead evolve to rely more on written communication that helps with time zones, learning styles, and retention of information.
 Give me a written summary of a problem statement any day over a meeting to talk about it.

 However, some meetings do create real value.
-I like these.
+I like these meetings.
 This list is illustrative but not comprehensive:
-* Customer meetings and conversations with prospects
+* Customer meetings and conversations with prospective customers
 * 1-1 check ins with team members
 * Live demos of a product or new feature where the goal is to gather feedback
 * A conversation to review a topic after everyone read and contributed to the materials distributed prior to the discussion

-Despite my best efforts, though, I still wind up finding myself in meetings that fail to pass the bullet-point test above.
+Despite my best efforts, though, I still wind up finding myself in meetings that fail to qualify in the bullet-point list above.
 This happens because I am too polite.
 I struggle to say no to people.

-I wish I had the courage to say “I understand why you want me in this fourteen-person meeting to prepare for the prep meeting ahead of that event.
+I wish I had the courage to say “I understand that you want me in this fourteen-person meeting to prepare for the prep meeting ahead of that event.
 Writing down the context and decision options would be better but it is easier for you to set up this meeting.
 Still, even though I am virtually present, I will struggle to stay focused in this conversation and I am sorry about that.”

 I know this sounds rude.
 I am sorry.
 I lack the willpower to stay focused in meetings in that second category.
 I am writing down this guide so that you can gauge how focused I am for yourself.
 You are welcome to use it to call me out.